croqaz/Stones/README.md

 - thread safe updates
 - excellent test coverage (>90%)
 - the Memory Store and LMDB are available by default.
 Other Stores _might be available soon_ (LevelDB, DBM, Redis, etc).
 - 1st limitation: the keys can only be bytes.
-This is actually more of a feature.
+They are converted from str to bytes for compatibility.
 - 2nd limitation: the values are actually also bytes, but a serializer (default is Pickle) converts the data structure into bytes
 - there are several serializers available: Pickle, JSON and optional: cbor2, msgpack.
 You can easily add your own serializer, please check the documentation below.
 - 3rd limitation: after the data was serialized, you have to continue using the same serializer.
 If for some reason, you want to switch the serializer, you can create a new Store with your new serializer and copy all the data from the old Store.